 - 1. Drain water level below all inlets to the pool. - 2.
-Remove drain plugs and strainer cover from strainer housing (see parts diagram on page 24 for pump component locations). - 3.
+Remove drain plugs and strainer cover from strainer housing.
+(See "Parts Diagram" in section 10.1 of this manual for pump component locations.) - 3.
 Disconnect pump from mounting pad, wiring (after power has been turned OFF), and piping. - 4.
 Once the pump is fully drained of water, re-install the strainer cover and drain plugs.
 Store pump in a dry area.